Captalys/Flock/docs/starting.rst

    df["new-var"] = DataFrameAsync.apply(df[["foo", "bar"]],
                                        lambda x: (x["foo"] + x["bar"]) ** 2, style="row-like")

-Using the previous method, :mod:`Flock` will split your DataFrame in chunks, send each chunk to a specific process and inside each process it will multiprocess each row.
-This approach is very scalable as you have a very large dataframe and only want to perform an apply method.
+Using the previous method, :mod:`Flock` will split your DataFrame into chunks, send each chunk to a specific process, and inside each process it will multiprocess each row.
+This approach is very scalable if you have a very large dataframe and only want to perform an apply method.

-The next use case is the block based.
+The next use case is block based.
 Imagine you want to use your entire dataframe as input to some operation that will be applied to every column.

 .. code-block:: python